-The I/O space definition of the ATmega128 is shown in "Register Summary" on page 362.
+The I/O space definition of the ATmega8535 is shown in page 299.

-All Atmel® AVR®ATmega128 I/Os and peripherals are placed in the I/O space.
-All I/O locations may be accessed by the LD/LDS/LDD and ST/STS/STD instructions, transferring data between the 32 general purpose working registers and the I/O space.
-I/O registers within the address range \$00 - \$1F are directly bit-accessible using the SBI and CBI instructions.
+All ATmega8535 I/Os and peripherals are placed in the I/O space.
+The I/O locations are accessed by the IN and OUT instructions, transferring data between the 32 general purpose working registers and the I/O space.
+I/O Registers within the address range 0x00 - 0x1F are directly bit-accessible using the SBI and CBI instructions.
 In these registers, the value of single bits can be checked by using the SBIS and SBIC instructions.
 Refer to the instruction set section for more details.
-When using the I/O specific commands IN and OUT, the I/O addresses \$00 - \$3F must be used.
-When addressing I/O registers as data space using LD and ST instructions, \$20 must be added to these addresses.
-The ATmega128 is a complex microcontroller with more peripheral units than can be supported within the 64 location reserved in Opcode for the IN and OUT instructions.
-For the Extended I/O space from \$60 - \$FF in SRAM, only the ST/STS/STD and LD/LDS/LDD instructions can be used.
-The Extended I/O space is replaced with SRAM locations when the ATmega128 is in the ATmega103 compatibility mode.
+When using the I/O specific commands IN and OUT, the I/O addresses 0x00 - 0x3F must be used.
+When addressing I/O Registers as data space using LD and ST instructions, 0x20 must be added to these addresses.